This article may contain links from our affiliate partners. Please read how we make money!

-If you need more information on crockpot sizes, we have created a detail guide on Different Slow Cooker Sizes.
+If you need more information on crockpot sizes, we have created a detailed guide on Different Slow Cooker Sizes.
 Also for more chicken recipes make sure to check out these 50 Healthy Chicken Meal Prep Ideas.

 Slow Cooker Teriyaki Chicken Recipe: Step by Step

-1) Measure all of the ingredients and place to the side.
+1) Measure all of the ingredients and place them to the side.

-2) Mix together Garlic, Soya Sauce, Sesame Oil, Honey and Chicken Stock in a mixing bowl.
+2) Mix together garlic, soy sauce, sesame oil, honey, and chicken stock in a mixing bowl.

 3) Place the chicken thighs into the crockpot.

 4) Pour over the teriyaki stock, place a lid on the crockpot and cook on high for 2 to 2 1/2 hours or low for 4 to 6 hours.

 5) Carefully place the chicken onto a plate.

 6) Sieve the teriyaki stock into a large pot and reduce for 5 to 10 minutes, until the stock starts to thicken and becomes a sauce.

 7) Once the sauce has thickened, add the chicken thighs and continue to reduce until the teriyaki sauce becomes a glaze.

 8) Reduce the heat to low and keep turning the chicken thighs into they start to glaze.
 Once the teriyaki sauce is sticky, and the chicken is glazed, turn off the heat and serve.

 Slow Cooker Recipes You May Like